Pericles: Entering politics

 In the spring of 472 BC, Pericles presented The Persians of Aeschylus at the Greater Dionysia as a liturgy, demonstrating that he was one of the wealthier men of Athens.
-Simon Hornblower has argued that Pericles's selection of this play, which presents a nostalgic picture of Themistocles's famous victory at Salamis, shows that the young politician was supporting Themistocles against his political opponent Cimon, whose faction succeeded in having Themistocles ostracized shortly afterward.
+Simon Hornblower has argued that Pericles's selection of this play, which presents a nostalgic picture of Themistocles's famous victory at Salamis, shows that the young politician was supporting Themistocles against his political opponent Cimon, whose faction succeeded in having Themistocles ostracised shortly afterward.

 Plutarch says that Pericles stood first among the Athenians for forty years.
 If this was so, Pericles must have taken up a position of leadership by the early 460s BC, which would be in his early or mid-thirties.
-Throughout these years he endeavored to protect his privacy and to present himself as a model for his fellow citizens.
+Throughout these years he endeavoured to protect his privacy and to present himself as a model for his fellow citizens.
 For example, he would often avoid banquets, trying to be frugal.

 In 463 BC, Pericles was the leading prosecutor of Cimon, the leader of the conservative faction who was accused of neglecting Athens's vital interests in Macedon.
 Although Cimon was acquitted, this confrontation proved that Pericles's major political opponent was vulnerable.

-Ostracizing Cimon
+Ostracising Cimon

 Around 461 BC, the leadership of the democratic party decided it was time to take aim at the Areopagus, a traditional council controlled by the Athenian aristocracy, which had once been the most powerful body in the state.
 The leader of the party and mentor of Pericles, Ephialtes, proposed a reduction of the Areopagus's powers.
 The Ecclesia (the Athenian Assembly) adopted Ephialtes's proposal without opposition.
-This reform signaled the beginning of a new era of "radical democracy".
+This reform signalled the beginning of a new era of "radical democracy".

 The democratic party gradually became dominant in Athenian politics, and Pericles seemed willing to follow a populist policy to cajole the public.
-According to Aristotle, Pericles's stance can be explained by the fact that his principal political opponent, Cimon, was both rich and generous, and was able to gain public favor by lavishly handing out portions of his sizable personal fortune.
+According to Aristotle, Pericles's stance can be explained by the fact that his principal political opponent, Cimon, was both rich and generous, and was able to gain public favour by lavishly handing out portions of his sizeable personal fortune.
 The historian Loren J. Samons II argues, however, that Pericles had enough resources to make a political mark by private means, had he so chosen.

 In 461 BC, Pericles achieved the political elimination of this opponent using ostracism.
 The accusation was that Cimon betrayed his city by aiding Sparta.

 After Cimon's ostracism, Pericles continued to promote a populist social policy.
 He first proposed a decree that permitted the poor to watch theatrical plays without paying, with the state covering the cost of their admission.
 With other decrees he lowered the property requirement for the archonship in 458–457 BC and bestowed generous wages on all citizens who served as jurymen in the Heliaia (the supreme court of Athens) some time just after 454 BC.
 His most controversial measure, however, was a law of 451 BC limiting Athenian citizenship to those of Athenian parentage on both sides.